Beyond the Next Port: A Multi-Task Transformer for Forecasting Future Voyage Segment Durations: Method

 This formulation allows the model to provide segment-level sailing time forecasting over the future horizons.
-Once the predicted sailing time is obtained for a given segment $e_{ij}$ over the horizon from time window $T$ to $T+(H-1)$, the estimated voyage time of a particular vessel on segment $e_{ij}$ can be derived by aligning the departure timestamp with the corresponding time window.
+Once the predicted sailing time is obtained for a given segment $e^{(ij)}$ over the horizon from time window $T$ to $T+(H-1)$, the estimated voyage time of a particular vessel on segment $e^{(ij)}$ can be derived by aligning the departure timestamp with the corresponding time window.
 In this way, the framework changes the view from vessel-level to segment-level, enabling one model to be used for different vessels, achieving more robust and stable predictions.
+Furthermore, cumulative error can also be considered under the framework.
+As described in Figure~\ref{fig:temporal_spatial_search}, for a given vessel, the sailing time on a segment is obtained by matching its departure timestamp to the corresponding future time window.
+Accordingly, the predicted sailing time of one segment can be used to update the estimated departure time for the next segment, allowing upstream delays to propagate by shifting the matched future time state of downstream segments.